Bastille Networks

 Series A in 2014

-JetPatch is a centralized patch management platform designed for end-to-end enterprise patch management and vulnerability remediation.
-Founded in 2017 and based in Boston, Massachusetts, JetPatch aims to ensure that systems remain secure, up-to-date, and operating efficiently through an automated patch management system.
-The platform leverages existing patch managers and includes the JetPatch Agent Manager, which helps IT and DevOps professionals streamline the deployment, maintenance, and troubleshooting of server tool agents, significantly reducing manual effort.
-By utilizing machine learning technology to optimize patch rollouts, JetPatch enhances system security and minimizes downtime.
-Its focus is on maintaining the performance and availability of business-critical applications across diverse infrastructures, including physical, virtual, private, public cloud, and hybrid environments.
+JetPatch is a centralized patch management platform that specializes in end-to-end enterprise patch management and vulnerability remediation.
+Founded in 2017 and headquartered in Boston, Massachusetts, JetPatch offers a solution that ensures systems remain secure, up-to-date, and efficient through an automated patch management system.
+The platform optimizes patch rollouts using machine learning technology, which contributes to enhanced security and reduced downtime.
+By leveraging existing patch managers, JetPatch significantly saves IT and DevOps professionals time previously spent on deploying, maintaining, and troubleshooting server tool agents across various infrastructures, including physical, virtual, private, public cloud, and hybrid environments.

 Benestra